Melaniemsc/Minesweeper/README.md

 ![Minesweeper game over due to bomb explosion ](./assets/GameOver.jpg)

 ### Winner
-you can declare yourself **the winner** if and only if you managed to unlock **ALL** the board without touching a single bomb in your game.
+You can declare yourself **the winner** if and only if you managed to unlock **ALL** the board without touching a single bomb in your game.

 ## Making of the Game